 Initially, the students are given intensive English language training to be familiarised with writing, reading, speaking and listening in a daily context.
 Later, the focus is aviation English to best prepare them for their career, with a particular emphasis on confidence in speaking.
 The students have been divided into two groups based on their English level, which are often divided into even smaller groups for discussions and one-to-one training.
 Both groups receive multimedia lessons that introduce them to new topics and raise discussions that were previously unfamiliar to them.
 The English training is provided by highly qualified native-English-speaking teachers who have extensive experience with teaching the English language to adults in Europe and Australia.
 Both the students and the teachers have already seen great progress in the student’s skills.

 “I have learned many things so far.
 How to speak confidently in front of a group and I also now think in English,”

 – says Fahad Binounn, student from SANS.

-To deepen the students’ understanding of the study material, the English training is conducted both internally in the classrooms at Entry Point North’s training facilities and externally during study visits.
-In addition to providing the training, a mentor who is assigned by Entry Point North supports the students 24/7 with practical issues.
+To deepen the students’ understanding of the study material, the English training is conducted both internally in the classrooms at our training facilities and externally during study visits.
+In addition to providing the training, we have assigned the group a mentor who supports them 24/7 with practical issues.

 After the students have completed their English training in October, they will move on to their Initial ATC training, which is tailored to SANS’s requirements while also being fully compliant with ICAO standards.
 After completing the Basic training, followed by APS, ADI (TWR) and APP courses, the students will graduate in September 2019.